unruggable-labs/basic-polygon-resolver-gateway/README.md

-# Simple Polygon Resolver for ResolverWorks
+# Simple Polygon Resolver for ResolverWorks By Unruggable

 A simple ENSIP-10 resolver and basic gateway (express) that returns appropriately encoded data directly from a configured RPC.

 - Install dependencies with:

 ```bash
 bun install
 ```